udaaff/three-particle-system/README.md

       strength: 0.2,                        // How much it affects particles
       scale: 1,                             // Size of turbulence pattern
-      speed: 0.5                            // How fast pattern changes }
+      speed: 0.5                            // How fast pattern changes },
+    velocityField: {                        // Guide particles along a path
+      path: curvePath,                      // Path to follow
+      influence: 0.3                        // How strongly particles follow the path (0-1) }
   }
 });